dSapariya/Javascript-Notes/README.md

 ## Deep Copy

 A deep copy is a process where all levels of an object or array are copied.
 This means that nested objects and arrays are also duplicated, creating a completely independent copy.
 In contrast, a shallow copy only duplicates the top-level properties.
+This means only the top-level properties are copied, and nested objects are still referenced.

 ### Example of Shallow Copy:
 ```javascript